What is hand dermatitis?

 Atopic hand dermatitis

-Atopic hand dermatitis depends on constitutional weakness of the skin barrier function and is triggered by contact with irritants.
-It may affect one or both dorsal hands and palms.
-It may manifest as a discoid pattern of eczema.
-Patients may also have eczema in other sites including feet, hands, flexures.
+Atopic hand dermatitis is due to impaired skin barrier function and is triggered by contact with irritants.
+It usually involves the backs of the hands and around the wrists.
+It may manifest as a discoid or vesicular pattern of eczema.
+Patients will typically have signs of atopic dermatitis elsewhere such as in the flexures.

-Nummular dermatitis or discoid eczema tends to affect the dorsal surfaces of the hands and fingers as circumscribed plaques.
+Discoid eczema (nummular dermatitis) tends to affect the dorsal surfaces of the hands and fingers as circumscribed plaques.
 Other sites of the body may or may not be affected.

 Vesicular hand dermatitis

-Vesicular hand dermatitis is also known as pompholyx, cheiropompholyx and dyshidrotic eczema.
+Vesicular hand dermatitis is also known as pompholyx.
 Intensely itchy crops of skin-coloured blisters arise on the palms and the sides of the hands and fingers.
 Similar symptoms often affect the feet.
-It is likely this form of dermatitis is triggered by emotional stresses via sweating (hyperhidrosis).
+It is likely this form of dermatitis is exacerbated by excessive sweating (hyperhidrosis) such as in hot and/or humid weather and with emotional stress.

 Chronic relapsing vesiculosquamous dermatitis